msalganik/soc548_f2025/assignments.md

 ### Short writing assignment

-Each week after doing the reading you will send me a short discussion prompt.
+Each week after doing the reading you will submit a short discussion prompt (via the Canvas quiz).
 We will use these discussion prompts to guide the discussion portion of the class.
 The better prompts you and your classmates write, the better the discussion will be.

 Examples of prompts could be about: 1) open questions from the readings 2) provocations to spur new research 3) hot takes that will generate debate.
 As the course develops, we will learn more about the prompts that work well.